 This post may contain affiliate links.
 Read my disclosure policy.

-We just love asparagus from Asparagus Casserole to Roasted Salmon and Asparagus and we even love it in our Baked Feta Pasta!
+My whole family just loves asparagus from Asparagus Casserole to Roasted Salmon and Asparagus, and we even love it in our Baked Feta Pasta!
 It’s such a humble ingredient with so much potential.
-Thankfully it’s a vegetable my kids love so we get creative with it.
+Thankfully, it’s a vegetable my kids love, so we get creative with it.

 This recipe makes a large batch, but can easily be cut in half to feed a smaller crowd.

-- Lemon – we squeeze half of a lemon over the asparagus before baking and slice the other half into rings.
+- Lemon – use half the lemon to add a squeeze of lemon juice over the asparagus before baking and slice the other half into rings.

-- Unsalted butter – to dot the top of the asparagus spears and it adds rich flavor.
+- Butter – to dot the top of the asparagus spears, and it adds rich flavor.

 - Olive oil – to drizzle the asparagus and keep it moist

-- Parmesan cheese – added at the end of cooking to creating a cheesy crust over the asparagus.
+- Parmesan cheese – added at the end of cooking to create a cheesy crust over the asparagus.

 - Add lemon and butter – Squeeze half a lemon evenly over the asparagus.
 Arrange lemon slices over the top then place pats of butter over asparagus (don’t worry, most of the butter will end up on the pan and not on your waistline).